-- Bullying (including physical, name calling, homophobic, prejudice-based, discriminatory and cyber bullying) - Gender based violence. - abuse in intimate personal relationships between children (sometimes known as 'teenage relationship abuse') - Sexually harmful behaviour, including 'upskirting' and sexting. - sexual violence, 1 such as rape, assault by penetration and sexual assault; (this may include an online element which facilitates, threatens and/or encourages sexual violence) - sexual harassment,2 such as sexual comments, remarks, jokes and online sexual harassment, which may be standalone or part of a broader pattern of abuse. - causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party.
+- Bullying (including physical, name calling, homophobic, prejudice-based, discriminatory and cyber bullying) - Gender based violence. - abuse in intimate personal relationships between children (sometimes known as 'teenage relationship abuse') - Sexually harmful behaviour, including 'upskirting' and sexting. - sexual violence, such as rape, assault by penetration and sexual assault; (this may include an online element which facilitates, threatens and/or encourages sexual violence) - sexual harassment, such as sexual comments, remarks, jokes and online sexual harassment, which may be standalone or part of a broader pattern of abuse. - causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party. - consensual and non-consensual sharing of nude and semi-nude images and/or videos10F (also known as sexting or youth produced sexual imagery) - upskirting, which typically involves taking a picture under a person's clothing without their permission, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress, or alarm, and

-1 For further information about sexual violence see Part 5 and Annex B.
+&lt;sup>1 For further information about sexual violence see Part 5 and Annex B.

-2 For further information about sexual harassment see Part 5 and Annex B.
+&lt;sup>2 For further information about sexual harassment see Part 5 and Annex B.